 Excess Shares.
-If on any date (including, without limitation, any record date) the number of shares of a class or series of our capital stock beneficially owned by Non-U.S. Citizens exceeds the Permitted Percentage with respect to such class or series of capital stock, irrespective of the date on which such event becomes known to us (such shares in excess of the Permitted Percentage are referred to in this prospectus supplement as the "Excess Shares"), then the shares of such class or series of our capital stock that constitute Excess Shares will be those shares that have been acquired by or become beneficially owned by Non-U.S. Citizens, starting with the most recent acquisition of beneficial ownership of such shares by a Non-U.S. Citizen and including, in reverse chronological order of acquisition, all other acquisitions of beneficial ownership of such shares by a Non-U.S. Citizen from and after the acquisition of beneficial ownership of such shares by a Non-U.S. Citizen starting with the most recent acquisition of beneficial ownership of such shares by a Non-U.S. Citizen starting with the most recent acquisition of beneficial ownership of such shares by a Non-U.S. Citizen starting with the most recent acquisition of beneficial ownership of such shares by a Non-U.S. Citizen starting with the most recent acquisition of beneficial ownership of such shares by a Non-U.S. Citizen starting with the most recent acquisition of beneficial ownership of such shares by a Non-U.S. Citizen starting with the most recent acquisition of beneficial ownership of such shares by a Non-U.S. Citizen starting with the most recent acquisition of beneficial ownership of such shares by a Non-U.S. Citizen starting with the most recent acquisition of beneficial ownership of such shares by a Non-U.S. Citizen starting with the most recent acquisition of beneficial ownership of such shares by a Non-U.S. Citizen starting with the most recent acquisition of beneficial ownership of such shares by a Non-U.S. Citizen starting with the most recen
+If on any date (including, without limitation, any record date) the number of shares of a class or series of our capital stock beneficially owned by Non-U.S. Citizens exceeds the Permitted Percentage with respect to such class or series of capital stock, irrespective of the date on which such event becomes known to us (such shares in excess of the Permitted Percentage are referred to in this prospectus supplement as the "Excess Shares"), then the shares of such class or series of our capital stock that constitute Excess Shares will be those shares that have been acquired by or become beneficially owned by Non-U.S. Citizens, starting with the most recent acquisition of beneficial ownership of such shares by a Non-U.S. Citizen and including, in reverse chronological order of acquisition, all other acquisitions of beneficial ownership of such shares by Non-U.S. Citizens from and after the acquisition of beneficial ownership of such shares by a Non-U.S. Citizen that first caused such